+When the UE receives a tuple (PLMN ID, list of PSIs associated with the PLMN ID), for the PSIs indicated in the tuple, the UE uses the URSP rules corresponding to the PSIs as VPLMN specific URSP rules, otherwise for the PSIs not indicated in the tuple, the UE uses the URSP rules in the PSI as non-VPLMN specific URSP rules.

-When the UE receives VPLMN specific URSP rules and URSP rules which are applicable to both HPLMN and VPLMN, the VPLMN specific URSP rules, corresponding to the current serving PLMN, take precedence over any other URSP rules provided to the UE.
-The UE determines VPLMN specific URSP Rule to be used taking serving PLMN ID into consideration.
-If the UE does not find a match then the UE uses the non-VPLMN specific URSP Rules.
+When the UE receives VPLMN specific URSP rules and non-VPLMN specific URSP rules (i.e. the URSP rules which are applicable to both HPLMN and VPLMN), the VPLMN specific URSP rules, corresponding to the current serving PLMN, take precedence over non-VPLMN specific URSP rules and Local UE Configuration any other URSP rules provided to the UE.
+The UE determines VPLMN specific URSP Rules to be used taking serving PLMN ID into consideration.
+If the UE does not find a match to the VPLMN specific URSP rules associated to serving PLMN ID, then the UE uses the VPLMN specific URSP rules associated to the equivalent serving PLMN ID, if any.
+Otherwise, the UE uses the non-VPLMN specific URSP Rules.

 The UE receives the updated URSP rules and (re-)evaluates their validities in a timely manner when certain conditions are met, for example:

 - the URSP is updated by the PCF;